8 emails security tips you need to know

 The number of emails sent per day in 2015 reached over 205 billion.
 By comparison, WhatsApp only handles a meagre 65 billion message per day.

-This email figure was then projected to rise at an average annual rate of 3% over the next four years, hitting more than 246 billion by the end of 2019 (the equivalent of everyone on Earth sending 32 emails day!).
+This email figure was then projected to rise at an average annual rate of 3% over the next four years, hitting more than 246 billion by the end of 2019 (the equivalent of everyone on Earth sending 32 emails a day!).

 Email is the primary method of communication in business.
 However, it is also a way in which viruses and cyber-criminals gain access to our personal, sensitive and confidential information.
 It is because of this, email security should be taken very seriously.